My Poetry And Prose-Page 9

 A chair empty where before a person had sat seems not the same.
-The very room seems not the same as when the person's presence permeated all.
+The very room seems not the same after their death as when the person's presence permeated all.
 Not an object moved, not a picture from the wall, and not an article of furniture moved, but the room seems vastly different.
 Indeed the world seems different.

 Time passes over and leaves the impressions, and leaves the memories, while often leaving the same sights and sounds, while stealing the person away.
 After a while we have trouble recalling the sound of their voice, and even their face, though they were most dear to us.

 The wind blows the leaves, and a fragrance greets us, and we recall memories, though we cannot return.
 Nothing is ever the same again.
 Time changes after its subtile fashion.
 What was yesterday can never quite be again, no matter how much we wish it.